 I wanted to see how long does it take to make bread.
 I mean, I already know how long it takes to make my favourite recipes, but what is possible?
 How quickly can I make bread, and how long could it take?
 Of course, there are dough improvers we can add, or we could add a ridiculous amount of yeast to make the dough rise in the time it takes to make a cup of tea!

 So, I’m focusing on homemade bread that’s enjoyable to eat.
 How long it could possibly take to make a basic bread recipe?
 Here are my findings.

 A quick loaf of bread can be made in 2 hours and 15 minutes, yet longer-fermented loaves can take as long as 62 hours.
 How long it takes to make bread depends on the amount of yeast used and the proofing temperature of the dough.

 To determine how long it takes to make bread, we are going to follow the 13 stages of bread making to evaluate how long each step could possibly take.

 Not every recipe requires a preferment.
 “Straight doughs” can skip this step, otherwise, in the case of preparing a poolish, it can take up to 18 hours to preferment.

 Min: 0 hours 0 minutes – Total: 0 hours 0 minutes

 Max: 18 hours 0 minutes – Total: 18 hours 0 minutes

-The time it takes to weigh the basic bread-making ingredients; flour water, salt and yeast is minimal.
-But when there are a lot more inclusions such as butter, malt flour, sourdough, etc. it can be quite time-consuming, especially if you have to rummage through cupboards.
+The time it takes to weigh the basic bread-making ingredients of flour, water, salt and yeast.
+But when there are more inclusions such as butter, malt flour, sourdough, etc., it can be pretty time-consuming, especially rummaging through cupboards to find them.

 Min: 0 hours 2 minutes – Total: 0 hours 2 minutes